Music for Learning - Unit 1

 Learning Objectives

-Year 1 Lesson 1 Series:
+In Year 1 Lesson 1 Series, students will:

 - notate s-m-l on the 3-line stave